Azathothas/Stars/README.md

 ## C

+- [git/git](https://github.com/git/git) – Git Source Code Mirror - This is a publish-only repository but pull requests can be turned into patches to the mailing list via GitGitGadget (https://gitgitgadget.github.io/).
+Please follow Documentation/SubmittingPatches procedure for any of your improvements.
 - [ThomasDickey/ncurses-snapshots](https://github.com/ThomasDickey/ncurses-snapshots) – snapshots of ncurses - see http://invisible-island.net/ncurses/ncurses.faq.html (no pull requests are accepted)
 - [LekKit/RVVM](https://github.com/LekKit/RVVM) – The RISC-V Virtual Machine
 - [tmux/tmux](https://github.com/tmux/tmux) – tmux source code